gesellix/gesellix/site/content/post/blue-green-deployment-with-infrakit.md

 Since InfraKit is still in an early state there are some options missing - consider security management or notifications to the admin when InfraKit needs to react on an invalid state.
 Nevertheless there is a huge potential to improve the current state of infrastructure management and maybe even service deployment.

+The idea behind InfraKit (and SwarmKit being available in the Docker engine) with consensus driven protocols and flexible plugins has a huge potential to make our lifes easier in the near future.
+Now is the time to start playing with the new concepts!